What is willingness to pay (WTP) and how to calculate it

 Willingness to pay is the maximum price that a customer is willing to pay for a product or service.

 By calculating and tracking willingness to pay as a metric, you can optimize your pricing plan and your product localization to ultimately achieve optimum revenue for your business. 💰

 This can massively vary from customer to customer, which means finding the price point that fits within the WTP threshold of large enough proportions of the customer base, while also delivering the most revenue to your business.
 It’s a balancing act.
 Oh, and it’s not a one-time calculation either - willingness to pay is an ongoing metric that SaaS businesses need to keep track of.

 We’ll talk more about the factors that impact a customer’s WTP - and how you could increase it - further down.

-The importance of understanding your customers’ willingness to pay is huge, because it impacts your three central growth strategies: product, go-to-market, and revenue delivery.
+The importance of understanding your customers’ willingness to pay is huge because it impacts your three central growth strategies: product, go-to-market, and revenue delivery.

 Working out the ‘sweet spot’ for your pricing will help you sell to more people without undervaluing your product.
-Understanding which parts of your product most affects willingness to pay can help you make the product more appealing.
+Understanding which parts of your product most affect willingness to pay can help you make the product more appealing.
 Both help you position yourself more effectively in the market.